kanselarij-vlaanderen/newsletter-service/README.md

 Send out the campaign to Mailchimp and set the sent-time in the database.

+_Note: this request expects Mailchimp's campaignId to be passed as ID, not the resource's UUID._

 _Note: this request will fail if no mails are sent (e.g. no subscribers for the selected theme)_

 #### GET /mail-campaigns/:id